shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 **data for googleNet input**

+I began to produce a relatively large number of images and save them as `jpg files`.
+After creation, I went through the collection of images and cleaned images from the data that could mislead the model - at this stage I looked for images whose outlines would be clear so that the model would have good working material during identification

-After creating generative images of cats, I built two different data sources for the training phase:
+After creating generative images of cats and clean data, I built two different data sources for the training phase:
 The first was data that included 2500 images of dogs and 2500 images of cats, with 85% of the cat data being generative images of cats (2125 generative images)

 The second was 2500 images of dogs and cats where here both classes were real and taken from the training data of (https://www.kaggle.com/datasets/andrewmvd/animal-faces)

+AAt the moment my two data sets were balanced in terms of their size.
+It is worth checking how the model behaves with the distribution of the generative data.
+The augmentation methods you used were methods like `transforms.RandomHorizontalFlip()` which did not change the distribution of the data

+I applied the same transforms to both training groups so that the only variable between the two classes was only that one of them had a generative dataset

 # Model